New Jersey Roads - I-280 - EB

 CR 508 EB is the way to the Holland Tunnel; traffic splits evenly between the remainder of I-280 to the NJ Turnpike and the ramp to 508 east, and it's a two-lane ramp.
 There were plans to extend the freeway further, meeting NJ 7 and possibly even tying into NJ 139 and US 1-9.
 But for now, 280 still ends at the original Exit 15W, which until 1971 just went to CR 508.

-Along the way, US 1-9 uses a triangular, pointy shield to detour traffic via NJ 21 to I-280, then along CR 508 toward the Tonnelle Circle.
+Along the way, US 1-9 uses a triangular, pointy shield to detour traffic via NJ 21 to I-280, then along Exit 17A to CR 508 toward the Tonnele Circle.
+Throw in a RIDOT county shield (which doesn't exist in RI) at the end of that ramp.

 There's a lot to digest when you pass through the tolls at the Turnpike.
 The first couple of signs no one pays any attention to, but then you come to VMS's.
-You have to pay attention, because sometimes the ramp to the NB western spur (the north I-95 of the second pic and the way north I-95 traffic is normally directed) will close, and NB I-95 traffic all goes to the eastern spur (normally marked as the Lincoln Tunnel, although it's technically I-95 and does go to the George Washington Bridge).
-Or the SB ramp will close and one of the two spurs will take motorists and U-turn them at Exit 16E or 16W.
+You have to pay attention, because sometimes the ramp to the NB Westerly Alignment (the north I-95 of the second pic and the way north I-95 traffic is normally directed) will close, and NB I-95 traffic all goes to the Easterly Alignment (normally marked as the Lincoln Tunnel, although it's technically I-95 and does go to the George Washington Bridge).
+Or the SB ramp will close and one of the two alignments will take motorists and U-turn them at Exit 16E or 16W.

-Oh, even though I-280 is Exit 15W, not only is it a full interchange with both spurs, but it in fact ends at the eastern spur, at the ends of the two spindly ramps through the Meadowlands.
-Exit 15E, US 1-9 Truck to the Holland Tunnel or Newark Airport, is also accessible by both spurs.
-But Exit 17 to Secaucus is only on the eastern spur.
+Closer views of the changeable message overhead, now featuring the newly opened Interchange 15X instead of button copy, and a daytime view of the last sign in the previous run.
+Even though I-280 is Exit 15W, not only is it a full interchange with both alignments, but it in fact defined to end at the Easterly Alignment, at the ends of the two spindly ramps through the Meadowlands.
+Exit 15E, US 1-9 Truck to the Holland Tunnel or Newark Airport, is also accessible by both alignments.
+But Exit 17 to Secaucus is only on the Easterly Alignment.

 Onto the WB side